Advanced Techniques - Processes

 Now, an email action can be added to the Generic event handler.

-If you'd like to send different emails based on the status of the timer
+If you would like to send different emails based on the status of the timer

 job or, for example, send an email when the job is unsuccessful, you